raiden-network/spec/smart_contracts.rst

 The sum of each transferred amount and the claimable amounts from the pending transfers ``MUST`` also be monotonically increasing over time.
 The claimable amounts ``Lc`` correspond to pending locked transfers that have a secret revealed on-chain.

 - at ``time=t`` we will always have more secrets revealed on-chain than at ``time=k``, where ``k < t``
-- even if the protocol implements off-chain unlocking of claimable pending transfers, in order to reduce the size of the merkle tree of pending transfers, the off-chain unlocked amount will be added to ``T`` and subtracted from ``Lc``, maintaining monotonicity of ``T + Lc``.
+- even if the protocol implements off-chain unlocking of claimable pending transfers, in order to reduce the number of pending transfers, the off-chain unlocked amount will be added to ``T`` and subtracted from ``Lc``, maintaining monotonicity of ``T + Lc``.

 ..
 Note::
     Any two consecutive balance proofs for ``P1``, named ``BP1k`` and ``BP1t`` were ``time k < time t``,  must respect the following constraints: